 If you are a business owner, it is likely that your intellectual property (IP) has played a role in the growth of your business.
 Intellectual property is the expression of ideas in either a creative, scientific, or business method.
 You have the right to legally protect your original ideas and work in a variety of ways.
 The strength of the protection you have could lead to a significant impact on the success or failure of your business.
 In this blog, we’ll be giving an overview of the modes of IP protection available to you, as well as the challenges you face with weak or absent protection, and some of the best practices for safeguarding your ideas.

-A patent is a form of protection which is an exclusive right granted for an invention, product, or process that generally presents a new way of doing something or a new way of solving a problem.
+patent is a form of protection which is an exclusive right granted for an invention, product, or process that generally presents a new way of doing something or a new way of solving a problem.
 In order to obtain patent protection, technical information about the invention must be disclosed to the public through a patent application filed to the U.S. Patent and Trademark Office.
 This grants the patent owner the right to prevent their invention from being exploited by others who want to make, use, distribute, import, or sell it without consent.❂ Like everyone else, businesses and their owners must follow the local, state, and federal laws.
-If or when they don’t, they are considered “non-compliant” which can lead to a host of consequences, such as:
+If or when they don’t, they are considered “non-compliant” which can lead to a host of

 Patents are the most complex and difficult form of IP protection to obtain, and it can take more than two years from the filing date to be issued.
 Most business owners apply for a type of patent called a utility patent.
 Some common types of inventions that would call for a utility patent would be: